lab1092/blender-manual_ja/manual/composite_nodes/types/output.rst

 The Composite node is where the actual output from the compositor is connected to the renderer.
-Connecting a node to the :guilabel:`Composite` node will output the result of that node's full tree to the Renderer; leaving this node unconnected will result in a blank image.
+Connecting a node to the *Composite* node will output the result of that node's full tree to the Renderer; leaving this node unconnected will result in a blank image.
 This node is updated after each render, but also if you change things in your node-tree (provided at least one finished input node is connected).